frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 He said, "Peace be to you."
 The first words of Our Lord to the apostles after He rises from the dead are words of peace.

 He could have exploded.
-He could have called them all the things that He called the Pharisees for all their infidelity, their weakness.
-"You brood of vipers!"
+He could have called them all the things that He called the Pharisees for all their infidelity, their weakness: "You brood of vipers!"
 (Matt.
 12:34).
-"You whitewashed tombs" (cf. Matt.
+"You whitewashed tombs" (*cf*.
+Matt.
 23:27).

 But He builds them up: "Peace."
 He calms them down and He builds them up.
 He\'s winning them again, little by little.